 What is the Code of Student Conduct?

 A set of community standards of prohibited conduct to promote student learning and accountability.
-The Student Code of Conduct (the Code) is available here.
+The Code of Student Code (the Code) is available here.

 What happens if my student has been involved with an alleged violation of the Code of Student Conduct?

-Your student will receive written communication via official ASU email from the Office of Student Conduct or University Housing to schedule either schedule an appointment or with an appointment time and location.
+Your student will receive written communication via official ASU email from the Office of Student Conduct or University Housing to schedule an appointment or with a pre-scheduled appointment time and location.
 The letter will include the alleged violation(s) and details about next steps in the process.

 If your student has been asked to meet with our office or University Housing, one way to help is to become informed about the disciplinary process.
 You can review the process by reviewing the Code.
 The Code is not comparable to criminal procedures.
 Formal rules of evidence and procedure do not apply.

 Does the Office of Student Conduct address all off-campus violations?

 No, the Office of Student Conduct only handles off-campus violations that interferes with the mission of the university by impacting the health and safety of students and the surrounding community.
 The primary types of off-campus violations referred to the Office of Student Conduct include (but not limited to):